How to Look up Who Owns or Owned a Domain Name

 You might find out who owns or at least owned the domain before by searching on social media channels.
 The first tweet or first post on Facebook may have been done by the owner him-/herself.
 It’s worth a try at least.
 Twitter’s advanced search allows you to limit the date, in case you got a lot of results.
 A regular search for the domain name will give you all public posts on pages, in a group, as well as individual profiles.

 Searching for backlinks to the website can lead you to other websites, which might give you more information on the owner.
 If you find forum a number of posts under a particular profile you’ve got a good chance of finding out more.
 At the time of writing, there are two free tools; backlinkwatch and Neil Patel’s backlink, which have been around for a while.
 Run both to get better results.

 Plain text mentions of the domain name

 There is a chance someone mentioned the domain or project without linking to it, or the link has been removed and only the text remains.
 A Google search for “ -site:domain.com “domain.com” ” will bring up these results.
 Especially keep your eyes open for profiles and signatures in profiles.
 These can give you an idea of the owner.
 If you have one account mentioning the website extensively, you might be found your man.

 Besides emailing generic email addresses such as [email protected] you can also search for a particular email address.
 There are several different ways to find an email address on a particular domain.

-Finding existing email address on a domain name
+Finding existing email addresses on a domain name

 First of all, there are services to help you to find an email address on particular domain names.
 Most of these services are paid, but some are free or offer a free trial.
 The landscape is changing, so mentioning which services are free here wouldn’t make much sense.
-As of today, the most popular is hunter.io.
-But there are several alternatives on the web.
-Lists of these can be found on ProductHunt and Quora.
-If you need more you will find them with a simple search for “hunter.io alternatives”.
+As of today, the most popular is Hunter.
+There are numerous other email-search tools on the web, pick one that works for you.
+If you need more you will find them with a simple Google search for “hunter.io alternatives”.